Gallections/MathPaste/README.md

 8. Paste the content into the software you chose!
 And the text will be automatically formatted in your software!
 9. Press Alt + M to hide the UI, and Alt + M again to show the UI!
 10. Press Ctrl + M or Cmd + M to launch or stop the extension!

-## Demo
-A video demonstartion is comming soon!

 ## Tech Stack
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)